broken-helix/card-game/README.md

 ### **Flowchart:**

-A Lucid flowchart was created to map out the flow of the game
+A Lucid flowchart was created to map out the flow of the game.

 ![Flowchart](/docs/flowchart-lucid.jpg)
 ***

 ### **Target Audiences:**

-* People who want to learn about the game of Blackjack
+* People who want to learn about the game of Blackjack.
-* People who want to play a simple game of cards
+* People who want to play a simple game of cards.
 ***

 ### **User Stories:**

-* As a user, I want to be able to read the rules of the game
+* As a user, I want to be able to read the rules of the game.
-* As a user, I want to believe I can influence the game by selecting options
+* As a user, I want to believe I can influence the game by selecting options.
-* As a user, I want to believe the game is one of chance and the cards are randomly assigned
+* As a user, I want to believe the game is one of chance and the cards are randomly assigned.
 ***

 ### **Site Aims:**